RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 Some initial tests are performed to check the health of the machine, determining whether the basic functions work as they should and, if not, whether any useful information can be gathered from these diagnostic tools.

-When running the Diagnostic Cartridge the full test harness is installed.
+When running the Diagnostic Cartridge, the full test harness is used.

 <p align="center">
     <img src="Images/Main07.jpeg" alt="Description" width="1000">
 </p>

-The results on the initial testing is shown in the table below (screen thumbnails below) - click to enlarge:
+The results of the initial testing are shown in the table below (see screen thumbnails)—click to enlarge:

 <div align="center">